Logo Futurismo

 Bruno Ázera | Black sand beach in the Azores

 For the trail, bring good walking shoes and hiking sticks if you find them easy to use.
-Dress in layers so you can take them off as you get warmer.
-A raincoat is mandatory in the Azores, as we can have four seasons in a day.
+Please dress in layers so you can take them off as you get warmer.
+A raincoat is essential in the Azores, as we can experience all four seasons in a day.

 Where to Eat